 The development of Endogenous Cushing Syndrome occurs as a result of excessive secretion of ACTH by the pituitary gland or other tissues, or due to over-secretion of cortisol by the adrenal glands.
 This condition is often referred to as one of the following types:

-• Ectopic ACTH syndrome.
-This is the result of the production of ACTH by non-pituitary tissues.
+- Ectopic ACTH syndrome results from the production of ACTH by non-pituitary tissues.
 The main source of ACTH in this condition is usually cancer cells found in the lung, pancreas, thymus, or thyroid gland.
 Interestingly, men are affected by the syndrome three times more frequently than women.

-• Adrenal tumors.
-On occasion, the adrenal glands may develop tumors that cause an overproduction of the hormone cortisol.
-These tumors can either be harmless adenomas or nodules, or they may be cancerous growths located on the adrenal glands.
+- Adrenal tumors.
+On occasion, the adrenal glands may develop tumors that cause an overproduction of cortisol.
+These tumors can either be harmless adenomas or nodules or cancerous growths on the adrenal glands.

 Signs And Symptoms of Cushing Syndrome

-• Unexplained Weight Gain: Cortisol increases appetite and causes people to crave sugary foods which can result in significant weight gains.
+- Unexplained Weight Gain: Cortisol increases appetite and causes people to crave sugary foods, which can result in significant weight gain.
 The most identifiable indicator of Cushing’s syndrome is the development of adipose tissue in the face and neck, creating a “moon face” appearance, and in the belly and upper back.
 The arms and legs often experience a significant loss of mass and strength.

 Cushing Syndrome Diagnosis

-A diagnosis of Cushing Syndrome requires the presence of characteristic symptoms, as well as a series of tests to confirm elevated cortisol levels.
-Physicians and medical professionals take into account an individual’s history and physical examination, saliva, urine, and blood tests for hormone measurements, imaging studies such as MRI or CT scans, and other specialized tests in order to make a definitive diagnosis.
+A diagnosis of Cushing Syndrome requires the presence of characteristic symptoms and a series of tests to confirm elevated cortisol levels.
+Physicians and medical professionals take into account an individual’s history and physical examination, saliva, urine, and blood tests for hormone measurements, imaging studies such as MRI or CT scans, and other specialized tests to make a definitive diagnosis.

-It is important to note that not all cases are alike; some individuals may require only one test while others may need multiple test measures the amount of cortisol levels in your blood.
+It is important to note that not all cases are alike; some individuals may require only one test, while others may need multiple tests to measure the amount of cortisol in their blood.

-Physicians will also perform additional tests if there is suspicion that underlying cancer might be causing Cushing Syndrome.
-This includes evaluating levels of ACTH, measuring urinary-free cortisol (UFC) concentrations, and conducting genetic testing for mutations in specific genes associated with this disorder.
+Physicians will also perform additional tests if they suspect that underlying cancer might be causing Cushing Syndrome.
+These include evaluating ACTH levels, measuring urinary-free cortisol (UFC) concentrations, and conducting genetic testing for mutations in specific genes associated with this disorder.

 With early detection and proper treatment management techniques like lifestyle modifications and drug treatments tailored specifically for each patient’s needs, people living with Cushing Syndrome often go on to lead full lives.